AlexVrla/AlexVrla/README.md

 🏋️ Currently improving my skills in Javascript and React

-🧑‍💻 All of my projects are available at https://troopl.com/alexandrevrla
+🧑‍💻 All of my web projects are available at https://troopl.com/alexandrevrla

  🔭 And here is my latest collaboration work: [MyBatchCooker](http://www.mybatchcooker.com/) (work in progress) 👷‍♂️